davaucl/CoveoMap/README.md

 4. Open your browser and and paste in the url

 ## Get Our Data
-If you wish to easily get data to try our map yourself you can just clone our [Python Pusher] and execute it to index data into your Push source of your Coveo Cloud organization
+If you wish to use our data to try to experiment with the map, you can clone our [Python Pusher](https://github.com/coveo/samples/tree/master/push-api/python-pusher) configure the script with your Push source key and execute it to index the data into your Coveo Cloud organization.
+You can find all the individual JSON file in the ressource folder of this project.

 ## Structure